Build healthy, equitable organizations and communities.

 UW System Collaboration

 The graduate-level Sustainability and Well-being Certificate is a joint offering of the UW Extended Campus Health and Wellness Management and Sustainable Management degree programs.
-This certificate program is a partnership of UW Extended Campus and UW-Green Bay, UW-Parkside, and UW-Superior.
+This certificate program is a partnership of UW Extended Campus and UW-Green Bay, UW-Parkside, UW-River Falls, and UW-Superior.

 Whether online or on campus, University of Wisconsin programs have a reputation for delivering world-class education and student support.
 Accreditation is your assurance that you will graduate with skills that are relevant to your field and valued by employers.
 The graduate-level Sustainability and Well-being Certificate is approved by the University of Wisconsin Board of Regents and is fully accredited by the Higher Learning Commission.